facebookarchive/open_collab/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. If you've added or changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").